-Market losses refer to any kind of decreases, or the lack of increases, in your investment portfolio.
+Market losses refer to any kind of decreases in your investment portfolio.

 It’s important as an investor to know how to deal with losses when they occur.
 Panicking and shedding your portfolio during a massive market crash can actually mean you lose more money in the long run, rather than if you’d held on for a few months while everyone else traded themselves silly.